A grapevine trellis was a must have when we moved onto this mountain valley acreage

 Even here in Canada, we have a wine valley in the Okanagan that produces outstanding wine

-Vineyards are planted in long rows for easy harvesting, the home gardener has a few trellis options
+Vineyards are in long rows for easy harvests.

 Grapes in vineyards are trellised using wire and support posts.
-The backyard home gardener rarely has space for this sort of design, and can trellis their grapes upwards or grow 1 row of grapes.
-We’re using a different trellis for our grapes.
+The backyard home gardener rarely has space for this sort of design.

 A backyard grape vine trellis needs to be strong and withstand the weight

 Most grapevines can become huge and take over large areas.